JoWestermann/smolyax/paper/paper.md

 ---
-title: 'jax-smolyak: a high-performance implementation of the Smolyak interpolation operator'
+title: 'smolyax: a high-performance implementation of the Smolyak interpolation operator'
 tags:
   - Python
   - JAX